isomerpages/govtech-gobusiness-main/_covid-faqs/6a-manpower-declaration-submission.md

       content:  |
         The employment records are accurate as at Feb 2020.
 We allow for reasonable fluctuations to this number.
 Therefore, you should continue to declare your manpower details.

-        However, should the numbers vary substantially, you should submit a copy of your manpower records with the Ministry of Manpower (MOM) and/or the Central Provident Fund (CPF) to MTI at covid_gobusiness@mti.gov.sg.
+        However, should the numbers vary substantially, you should submit a copy of your manpower records with the Ministry of Manpower (MOM) and/or the Central Provident Fund (CPF) to MTI at <a href = "mailto: covid_gobusiness@mti.gov.sg.">covid_gobusiness@mti.gov.sg</a> .
+    - title: I need to update the Ministry of Manpower of changes in my foreign workers’ particulars (e.g. residential address) during their employment.
+Where can I find more information about this?
+      content:  |
+        You can find more information <a href="https://www.mom.gov.sg/passes-and-permits/work-permit-for-foreign-worker/notify-mom-of-changes" target="_blank">here</a>.
+    - title: I have problems adding in more manpower details to my application.
+Why is it so?
+      content:  |
+        Depending on the status & conditions tagged to your exemption, each application is allotted a specific manpower quota.
+You will not be able to add more employees to your application once you have reached the allotted quota.
+The cap on the number of employees that you are allowed to have on-site is necessary to minimise the movement of workers to and from work.
+We are aware that this will be disruptive for businesses, but it is also essential in the fight against COVID-19. worker/notify-mom-of-changes" target="_blank">here</a>.
+    - title: I need more manpower on site to ensure the continuation of my business activities.
+What should I do?
+      content:  |
+        The cap on the number of manpower that you are allowed to have on-site is necessary to minimise the movement of employees to and from work.
+Should you require additional manpower, please submit an application for Additional Manpower <a href="https://form.gov.sg/#!/5ec36d8b153ba4001171e326" target="_blank">here</a>.
+Do note that the application will be subject to assessment by the respective agencies.
 ---

 #### Manpower Declaration/Submission